francescovisconti/francescovisconti.github.io/_posts/2026-09-14-do-democracies-do-better-at-the-world-cup.md

 participants have been more democratic than the world average in every single edition, and finalists more democratic than the average participant.
-The hypothesis that autocracy is an *advantage* on the pitch — H1a — finds no support at all.
+The hypothesis that autocracy is an *advantage* on the pitch — H1a — finds no support.

 But the version of H1b that survives is a modest one.
 Most of the participation gap is explained by wealth and population, not democracy